Organic Flaxseed vs. Non-Organic Flaxseed: Which is Better?

 What Are Flaxseeds?

 Flaxseeds are golden to reddish colored seeds that come from the flax plant.
 They have been eaten or used for medicinal purposes since ancient times.
-Today, flaxseeds are considered to be a “superfood” because of their incredible health benefits 2.
-Research has found that consuming these little seeds may help lower the risk that you will get certain health conditions 3.
+Today, flaxseeds are considered to be a “superfood” because of their incredible health benefits 1.

 What Does “Organic” Mean?